-We recently hosted two drop-in events for local residents before and after Christmas, where we answered your concerns and explained how we'll keep you informed throughout the construction period.
+We've also hosted two drop-in events for local residents before and after Christmas 2017, where we answered your concerns and explained how we'll keep you informed throughout the construction period.

 From both events it seemed that there were two key reoccurring issues:

 - Construction noise, particularly night time noise from railway works

 - On-street parking issues when the station opens (the recent consultation on parking restrictions should address this concern.)

 In response to concerns on construction noise we explained that the contractor would be employing a number of measures to manage the noise impact, which were;

 - the use of the acoustic barriers to the north and south of the railway line